Lac du Flambeau, Wisconsin

 The Town of Lac du Flambeau is located in Vilas County, Wisconsin, United States.
 The population was 3,004 at the 2000 census.
 The land base of the Lac du Flambeau Band of Lake Superior Chippewa is located within the town and also consists of a large portion of the town.
 The Lac du Flambeau census-designated place is located within the town.
 The unincorporated community of Marlands is also located in the town.
 Lac du Flambeau, situated around Flambeau Lake, is a year-round vacation destination.

+History

+The Lac du Flambeau Band of Lake Superior Chippewa have lived in this area since 1745, when Chief Keeshkemun led the Band to the area.
+European-American fur traders first established themselves in Lac du Flambeau in 1792.
+The fur trade continued in the area until around 1835.
+In 1854, the Treaty of La Pointe established the Lac du Fleambeau reservation.
+Logging began on the reservation in 1885, and the town soon hosted the largest lumber yard in Wisconsin.

+An Indian residential school, the Government Boarding School at Lac du Flambeau, was founded in 1895.
+At least six students died during their time at the school between 1895 and 1932.